consensus-shipyard/consensuslab/README.md

 ## Hiring

 We are working to expand the team with Research Scientists and Research Engineers.
-Visit PL's [open jobs page](https://jobs.lever.co/protocol?team=Research%20Development) to learn more and apply.
+Visit PL's [job page](https://protocol.ai/join/) to learn more and apply.